dimitri-meunier/dimitri-meunier.github.io/_pages/about.md

 Hi, welcome to my homepage.

-I am a third year PhD student in the [Gatsby Computational Neuroscience Unit](https://www.ucl.ac.uk/gatsby/study-and-work/phd-programme) at [UCL](https://www.ucl.ac.uk) and an [ELLIS](https://ellis.eu/phd-postdoc) PhD student.
+I am a fourth year PhD student in the [Gatsby Computational Neuroscience Unit](https://www.ucl.ac.uk/gatsby/study-and-work/phd-programme) at [UCL](https://www.ucl.ac.uk) and an [ELLIS](https://ellis.eu/phd-postdoc) PhD student.

 Previously, I was a research assistant at the [Istituto Italiano di Tecnologia](https://iit.it) in the [Computational Statistics and Machine Learning](https://www.iit.it/research/lines/computational-statistics-and-machine-learning) team in Genoa, working with [Massimiliano Pontil](https://scholar.google.com/citations?user=lcOacs8AAAAJ&hl=en) and [Carlo Ciliberto](https://scholar.google.com/citations?user=XUcUAisAAAAJ&hl=en).
 From May 2020 to November 2020, I was a (remote) research intern with [Pierre Alquier](https://pierrealquier.github.io) and [Emtiyaz Khan](https://emtiyaz.github.io) in the [Approximate Bayesian Inference Team](https://team-approx-bayes.github.io "ApproxBayesTeam") of the [RIKEN Center for Advanced Intelligence Project](https://aip.riken.jp "RikenAIP") in Tokyo.